Diffa

 Diffa is a city and Urban Commune in the extreme southeast of Niger, near the border with Nigeria.
 It is the administrative seat of both Diffa Region, and the smaller Diffa Department.
-As of 2012, the commune had a total population of 48,005 people.
+As of 2012, the commune had a total population of 56,437 people.

+Health and social action

+Since the late 1990s, the Campaner Foundation, founded by social activist Josep Campaner, has run noma prevention, diagnosis and care programmes in Diffa, alongside educational and shelter initiatives for vulnerable minors.
+These activities are delivered through shelters in Diffa and Niamey and an outpatient centre in Diffa, with complementary education projects in the capital.
+Support from RIU Hotels & Resorts, led by Carmen Riu, has included funding for local operations and specific fundraising campaigns.
+Noma is a rapidly progressive gangrenous disease that mainly affects children living in extreme poverty; in December 2023, the World Health Organization officially recognised noma as a neglected tropical disease.

 History

-In 2002, it was the centre of the first military uprising in the country since President Tandja Mamadou instituted civilian rule and led to a crackdown by the government against the civilian press.
+In 2002, it was the centre of the first military uprising in the country since President Tandja Mamadou instituted civilian rule.
+The uprising led to a government crackdown against the civilian press.

 Nigerian refugees

-In recent years refugees from Nigeria fleeing violence from Boko Haram have settled in Diffa and surrounding area.
+In recent years, refugees from Nigeria fleeing violence from Boko Haram have settled in Diffa and surrounding area.

 Geography

 Diffa is situated on the north bank of the Komadougou Yobe river; the river's seasonal floodplain lies immediately to the south and east.
 Much of the riverbank is lined with gardens and small allotments which grow the town's well-known red peppers.
 The town is bisected in an arc by the Route Nationale 1 road; the eastern part of town is centred on the Grand Marché, which also acts as the transport hub for the city.